The Best of Discarding Images

 Dragons are everywhere in popular culture.
 People make movies about them, collect stuffed animals of them, and dress up as them for Halloween.
 They have been staples of every major fantasy series in the past century.
 Whether they’re cute or terrifying, everybody loves dragons!

 In medieval thought, the dragon was connected to the devil, sin, and evil in general.
-This is perhaps unsurprising since remnants of this association appear in ancient and modern images of demons, gargoyles, and all other manner of reptilian nasties.
-The dragon-devil connection and reasoning behind it can be found in bestiaries, medieval books with illustrations, descriptions, and moral associations for a variety of animals.
+This is perhaps unsurprising since remnants of this association appear in ancient and modern images of demons, gargoyles, and all other reptilian nasties.
+The dragon-devil connection and reasoning behind it can be found in bestiaries and medieval books with illustrations, descriptions, and moral associations for a variety of animals.

 To this dragon the devil is likened, who is a most enormous serpent.
 As it often rushes forth from its cavern into the air and the air glows around it, so does the devil, raising himself from the depths (of hell) transform himself into an angel of light and delude stupid people with the false hope of glory and human joy.

 British Library Harley MS 4751 (c.
 1235 CE) as translated in Druce, George C., “The Elephant in Medieval Legend and Art“.
 Journal of the Royal Archaeological Institute, 76, 1919, 1-73.
 Quoted on bestiary.ca.